 Learn how you can get Involved!
 Presentation by Kat Hall, Lands Council From trapping beaver to running outdoor education programs with high school students to planting trees to teaching an environmental literacy curriculum to low-risk Geiger offenders, The Lands Council-a local, non-profit Spokane-based conservation organization-works to protect the forests, water, and wildlife of our beautiful Inland Northwest.
 Celebrate Earth Day 2014 by learning more about us and hearing about how YOU can get involved!
 This presentation is sponsored by the EWU Sustainability Committee.

-If you have any questions, please contact Scott Buck at 359-4835 or at email@example.com.
+If you are interested in setting up a display for the event or have any questions please feel free to contact Scott Buck at 359-4835 or at email@example.com.